alexandercerutti/node-telegram-keyboard-wrapper/README.md

 keyboard.getMarkup();
 ```

-Use this method method to export the structure to be sent to `reply_markup`.
+Use this method to export the structure to be sent to `reply_markup`.

 **Throws if no rows got pushed in the object**.